microsoft/workshop-library/learn-github/README.md

 ## Commit your changes

-Make a small change in the README.md file.
+Make a small change in the `workshop-suggestions.md` file - what workshop would you like to see in this library?

 Push your changes to your branch.
 This means that you'll add your changes to a branched copy of the repository.